ycmin95/ycmin95.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper on skeleton-aware sign language recognition was accepted by ACCV 2024.
+Congratulations to Yifan Yang and the team!
 - *2024.06*: &nbsp;🎉🎉 One paper on vision-language pre-training in SLT was accepted by ECCV 2024.
 Congratulations to Peiqi Jiao and the team!
 - *2023.12*: &nbsp;🎉🎉 Successfully defended my PhD dissertation.
 - *2023.10*: &nbsp;🎉🎉 One paper on keyframe selection in CSLR was accepted by Scientia Sinica Informationis 2023.